chelahmy/harubi/README.md

 ## Model

-A model is an abstract object with action interfaces.
+A model is an abstract software definition with action interfaces.
 In harubi a model is sliced into a set of beat() implementations.
-Every beat() is implementing a response to an action for a model.
+Every beat() is implementing a response to an action of a model.
 It is easy to associate a model to a table in a database.
 However, in harubi a model can become very complex such as involving multiple relational tables, or no table at all as in the get time example above.
-As a database example, a user may have a role which defines permissions to access the system.
+In a typical service example, a user may have a role which defines permissions to access the system.
 There could be a *getpermissions* action on the *user* model which could involve three tables: user, role and permission.

 ```php
 beat('user', 'getpermissions', function ($name)